Policy and Procedure #320.0, Homework

 1. Policy Statement

-The York Region District School Board recognizes the importance of the intentional inclusion of relevant and purposeful homework in school programs.
+The York Region District School Board (YRDSB) recognizes that assigned homework in school programs must be intentional, relevant, and purposeful.
 Clear and direct communication to students and families about the learning goals and expectations related to homework enhances its effectiveness.

 2. Application